tonk-intro/routing-calculator/README.md

 In order to determine the appropriateness of routing points, we consult the historic National Fares Manual data from September 1996 (NFM64).
 A routing point for the origin station is appropriate for the destination only if the fare -- in 1996 -- from that *routing point* to the destination was the same or lower than the fare from *the origin station* to the destination.
 The same procedure is then applied to the routing points of the destination as well.

-Thankfully National Rail provides a [https://rgpp.iblocks.co.uk/routeing-point-calculator](Routing Point Calculator) to helpf with this part of the process.
+Thankfully National Rail provides a [Routing Point Calculator](https://rgpp.iblocks.co.uk/routeing-point-calculator) to helpf with this part of the process.

 4. **Routing Codes**